 To better align director objectives with those of shareholders, the Corporation has established minimum equity ownership requirements for its Board.
-The Board has adopted a guideline to the effect that, by the later of February 17, 2021, or within five years of joining the Board, (i) each non-executive director excluding the Chair should own Shares, DSUs or share equivalents of the Corporation ("WFP Securities") with a value of at least three times the annual base director retainer and (ii) the Chair should own WFP Securities with a value of at least three times the total of the annual base director retainer and the annual base chair retainer (the "Minimum Shareholding Requirement").
+The Board has adopted a guideline to the effect that within five years of joining the Board, (i) each non-executive director excluding the Chair should own Shares, DSUs or share equivalents of the Corporation ("WFP Securities") with a value of at least three times the total annual base director retainer and (ii) the Chair should own WFP Securities with a value of at least three times the total of the annual base director retainer and the annual base chair retainer (the "Minimum Shareholding Requirement").